BrianWhelanDublin/milestone-project-4/TESTING.md

             - <p float="left"><img src="readme-images/testing/form-test.png" alt="Image of edit wishlist" height="150px" width="600px"/></p>

     - #### Facebook Login.
-        - I have tested the facebook login by login into the website using my own facebook account.
+        - I have tested the Facebook login by login into the website using my own Facebook account.
         - The functionality has worked as expected.